This post was updated September 22, 2021.

 These are all quality issues.
 In other words, a quality piece of Thai silk will have a tight weave with very few flaws.
 Any slubbing will increase the character of the bolt, not decrease it.
 Any pattern, whether brocaded, woven or mudmee, will be consistent both in design and replication.
 The bolt will have consistent color.

-The Type of Weave.
 The basic weaves of brocaded, dupioni and mudmee and of course plain weave are not equal in terms of the expertise needed to produce the fabric.

 Fine brocaded Thai silk will always be considered “better” quality than a dupioni weave, just based on the expertise required.
 Weaving a brocade is more complicated than weaving most dupioni.